 Government Incentives and Rebates

-To encourage individuals and businesses to use renewable sources of energy, federal and state governments offer financial incentives.
+To encourage individuals and businesses to use renewable sources of energy, there are government incentives and rebates available for solar.
 In simple terms if purchasing a solar PV system your system may be eligible for a one-off upfront financial incentive.
 The state government may also offer you a feed-in tariff, which is a regular payment for the electricity your produce.
 As the regulations may change and are often complicated, your SolarHub representative will explain this to you in your first consultation.

 The financial incentive is provided in the form of Small-Scale Technology Certificates (STC’s) and you will be entitled to these certificates if:

 - You are installing a solar photovoltaic system on your home or business

 - The system complies with Australian standards and is certified by the Clean Energy Council

 - An accredited CEC installer was used to install the system